Warranties

 Extended Warranty (Warranty First)

 Eligible vehicles come with a free 6‑month Warranty First policy.
 The advert will always state the exact level of cover included.
-This free policy includes a £1,000 per‑claim limit (up to the retail value of the vehicle) and up to £75 p/h labour.
+This free policy includes a £1,000 per‑claim limit (up to the retail value of the vehicle) and up to £75 p/h labour, which is one of the best in the business!
+Most other warranties are only £50 p/h capped at £500 - always read the small print!

 Warranty First offer four levels of cover: